jbremer/zecart/README.md

 # zecart

-Efficient &amp; customizable Tracing framework on top of Pin.
+Efficient &amp; customizable Tracing framework on top of Pin, supporting 32 and 64-bit applications for both Linux &amp; Windows.

 # Whitelists